-cut off and would have to be manually turned back on each time.40 That language appears to have disappeared from EarnIn's terms and conditions, too, and the company is now relying on behavioral economics to guilt and pressure consumers into adding tips to their loan amounts, and on creating obstacles that impede the consumer's ability to decline to "tip."
-The attached screenshots from 2024 show that a consumer must make multiple clicks to clear a default tip from a transaction.41 In this example, the consumer does not have an option to leave a \$0 tip when the lender EarnIn solicits the tip after approving the paycheck advance, stating that the tips "support" EarnIn.
+A particular provider's strategies may evolve over time, but always retain the goal of making tips unavoidable.
+For example, EarnIn users reported having their access to advances restricted if they did not tip enough, though EarnIn appears to have changed that practice after it became public.
+Later, EarnIn's terms and conditions contained language stating that a user had to pre-authorize a tip amount of at least \$1.50, otherwise automatic access to an EarnIn feature offering advances to prevent overdrafts would be cut off and would have to be manually turned back on each time.
+That language appears to have disappeared from EarnIn's terms and conditions, too, and the company is now relying on behavioral economics to guilt and pressure consumers into adding tips to their loan amounts, and on creating obstacles that impede the consumer's ability to decline to "tip."
+The attached screenshots from 2024 show that a consumer must make multiple clicks to clear a default tip from a transaction.
+In this example, the consumer does not have an option to leave a \$0 tip when the lender EarnIn solicits the tip after approving the paycheck advance, stating that the tips "support" EarnIn.
 The lowest amount available is \$6.
-If the consumer clicks an edit icon, the tip is defaulted to \$11-an increase in the tip amount.
+If the consumer clicks an edit icon, the tip is defaulted to \$11.
 The consumer sees a message that "optional tips keep us running for members like you."
 The consumer then must manually scroll down to leave a \$0 tip.

-The pressure techniques that providers use to solicit "tips" and "donations"42 undermine their contention that these payments are truly voluntary.
+The pressure techniques that providers use to solicit "tips" and "donations" undermine their contention that these payments are truly voluntary.
 Even absent any special techniques, consumers who are asked to "tip" before they have received an advance are likely to fear that not tipping will reduce their access.
 And of course, a "tip" committed before service has been rendered, with a binding authorization for the bank account debit, is hardly a gratuity for good service; it is a payment for that service.